alliebi/cs5610/README.md

-I am a graduate student at Northeastern University.
+Hello, I am a graduate student at Northeastern University.
 I worked on a full stack web development projct using React in the summer.
 This repo is a personal repo for CS5610 Web Development project.

 Useful Links: